 Today's idea

+Direction without speed is half the picture.
 A gentle rise is something you might watch.
 A fast rise is something to pay closer attention to.
-A gentle fall is something that often resolves on its own.
+A gentle fall often resolves on its own.
 A fast fall is something else entirely.

 Most CGMs use a system roughly like this: one arrow up or down means changing about 1–2 mg/dL per minute.
 Two arrows in the same direction means 2–3 mg/dL per minute.
 Three arrows is the rare, urgent case — 3+ mg/dL per minute.

-That math means a CGM with two arrows up at 130 is on track to be near 190 in 30 minutes if nothing changes.
+That math turns the arrow into a forecast.
+A 130 with two arrows up is on track to be near 190 in 30 minutes if nothing changes.
 The same 130 with one arrow up will likely be near 160.
-The number you see now and the number you'll see in 30 minutes can be very far apart.
+The number you see now and the number you'll see in thirty minutes can be very far apart.

 The speed tells me how much time I have.

-Today, when you check your CGM, name the direction, then estimate the speed (gentle? medium? fast?), then check the number.
-Notice if your sense of what's okay or not okay shifts when you read those three pieces of information in that order.
+Today, when you check your CGM, name the direction first, estimate the speed (gentle? medium? fast?), then read the number.
+Notice if your sense of urgency shifts when you read those three pieces in that order.

 Did reading direction, then speed, then number change how I felt about any of today's readings?